xinwucwp/faultSeg/README.md

 ![results/PR_and_ROC_curves.jpeg](results/PR_and_ROC_curves.jpeg)

 ---
-## Validation on multiple field datasets
+## Validation on multiple field examples

 Although trained by only synthetic datasets, the CNN model works well in predicting faults in field datasets that are acquired at totally different surveys.